tarunpoddar/WebApiAngularCRUD/README.md

 1.Backend
 * The backend application is a .NET 6 WEB API which acts as a server for the front end client application.
-* The EMployees controller has all the CRUD API's with server side validation.
+* The Employees controller has all the CRUD API's with server side validation.
 * It uses EntityFrameworkCore(v7) to talk to the SQL Server database.
 * Database is updated using dotnet migrations.
+* Implemented AutoMapper for better reliability.

 2.Frontend
 * The fronend application is an Angular(v15) application written in HTML, CSS and TypeScript.